Cpymadtools

 Therefore, it is recommended to install the errors and save them with the ESAVE or ETABLE command, call this function, then re-implement the errors with the SETERR command.

-• beam (int) -- the LHC beam to install the AC Dipole into, either 1 or 2.
+• beam (int) -- The LHC beam to install the AC Dipole into, either 1 or 2.
 Defaults to 1.

 Example